 principal, principle—Use principal (n., adj.) when referring to someone or something first in authority or importance (principal investigator, principal issue, school principal).
 Use principle (n.) when referring to an essential truth (principle of trust).

 - A named professorship is called a chair.
 It is often, but not always, created by and named for the donor of the funds setting up the endowment that supports it.
 Capitalize the titles of named professorships (Robinson Professor of Earth Sciences, the Drucie French Cumbie Chair); lowercase regular professorial positions (an assistant professor of foreign languages).
+Note that Distinguished Visiting Professor is considered a named professorship and should therefore be capitalized.

 - Note that there may be people teaching who are not professors of any kind.
 Check to see whether they are an adjunct, instructor, or lecturer.